 - Hypothesis: The most critical hypothesis from the top right quadrant of your Assumptions Map.

-- Experiment: The description of the experiment you will run to support or refute the hypothesis.
+- Experiment details: The description of the experiment you will run to support or refute the hypothesis.

-- Metrics: The data you will measure as part of the experiment.
+- Metrics and goals: The data you will measure as part of the experiment.

 - Criteria:The success criteria for your experiment metrics.